mirage/mirage-www/tmpl/wiki/hello-world.md

 2017-02-08 18:30:57 +06:00: INF [application] Hi!
 ```

-When configured for non-Unix backends, other mechanisms are used to pass the runtime information to the unikernel.  `ukvm-bin`, which we used to run `hello.ukvm` in the non-keyed example, will pass information given after the kernel when invoked:
+When configured for non-Unix backends, other mechanisms are used to pass the runtime information to the unikernel.  `ukvm-bin`, which we used to run `hello.ukvm` in the non-keyed example, will pass keys specified on the command line to the unikernel when invoked:

 ```
 $ cd tutorial/hello-key